Believing in accessibility for all

 • the duration of that action

-6.6 All relevant staff should be informed of the decision, where appropriate, so that there is a consistent and co-ordinated approach across the company.
+6.6 All relevant staff will be informed of the arrangement in place, where appropriate, to ensure a consistent and co-ordinated approach across the company.
 An alert will be placed on NEC.

 7.0 Urgent or Extreme Cases